 9. Contact Information

 RMI is a name under which Resource Management, Inc., a Utah Corporation with its principal place of business at 510 South 200 West, Salt Lake City, UT 84101, operates.
-It also may include one of our satellite offices which are currently located at 20 North Main, Suite 310, St, George, UT 84770 or 7527 SE 24th Street, Suite 660, Mercer Island, WA 98040.
+It also may include our satellite office located at 7527 SE 24th Street, Suite 660, Mercer Island, WA 98040.
 Resource Management, Inc. is the legal entity which determines the purposes and means of processing the information gathered at the RMI Web Sites.
 The information we gather on any RMI Web Site may be shared within Resource Management, Inc. and its subsidiary and affiliated companies.

 If you have any questions about this Privacy Statement, the practices of an RMI Web Site or your dealings with this site, you can contact: